 The AWG has several membership levels for performance writers.
 Full members are performance writers who have produced work and are entitled to the full range of services provided by the AWG.
 Emerging writers without the required amount of produced work can apply for Associate membership of the Guild and can make use of a number of our services and networking opportunities and apply for the many initiatives we run throughout the year.
 We also have student, senior and overseas memberships.

 The highest level of membership in the Australian Writers’ Guild is Life Membership.
 Our Life Members are well-respected pioneers of the industry, many of whom are founding members of the AWG.

-The AWG receives assistance from Scripted Ink., Screen NSW, ScreenWest, South Australian Film Corporation and VicScreen for ongoing programs and from Media Super, Screenrights, AWGACS, SBS, Endemol Shine, ACTF, Netflix, AFTRS, ABC, Matchbox Pictures, Fremantle, EQ Media, Hall Payne Lawyers, See Saw Films, By George Legal, HLA, Cameron's Management and Creative Content Australia for the Annual AWGIE Awards.
+The AWG receives assistance from Scripted Ink., Screen NSW, ScreenWest, South Australian Film Corporation and VicScreen for ongoing programs and from Media Super, Screenrights, AWGACS, SBS, Netflix, NIDA, Endemol Shine, ACTF, ABC, Fremantle, Matchbox Pictures, AFTRS, See Saw, RGM Artists, HLA Management, Hall Payne Lawyers, By George Legal, Lingo Pictures, Werner Film Productions, Cameron's Management and Creative Content Australia for the Annual AWGIE Awards.